 The data indicates that tax professionals file about 64 percent of all personal income tax returns.
 In the absence of a paid tax professional’s signature, we consider that taxpayers self-prepared their personal income tax returns.

 FTB identifies the most common errors taxpayers make when they file their tax returns, and we evaluate how those errors may be avoided or corrected.

-We compiled Personal Income Tax (PIT) and Business Entity (BE) taxpayer error information on approximately 18.7 million tax returns (17.1 million of PIT returns and 1.6 million of BE returns) processed between July 1, 2019, and June 30, 2020.
-During this time, FTB sent approximately 1,063,000 return notices (895,000 PIT— Notices of Tax Return Change and 168,000 BE — Return Information Notices) to taxpayers who filed tax returns with errors that resulted in a change.
-This figure equates to approximately six percent of tax returns.
+We compiled Personal Income Tax (PIT) and Business Entity (BE) taxpayer error information on approximately 25.5 million tax returns (23.2 million of PIT returns and 2.3 million of BE returns) processed between July 1, 2020, and June 30, 2021.
+During this time, FTB sent approximately 1,288,000 return notices (1,120,000 PIT – Notices of Tax Return Change and 168,000 BE – Return Information Notices) to taxpayers who filed tax returns with errors that resulted in a change.
+This figure equates to about five percent of tax returns.
 We explain the errors in the notices and inform customers how they can resolve any discrepancies.

 The two most common taxpayer errors, for all filing methods, are PIT wage withholding and PIT and BE payment/credit discrepancies.
-Together, these two errors account for 36 percent of all taxpayer errors identified during the processing of tax returns.
+Together, these two errors account for 41 percent (36 percent for PIT and 5 percent for BE) of all taxpayer errors identified during the processing of tax returns.

-Of all change notices sent, 15 percent contained a PIT wage withholding adjustment.
-Taxpayers claimed a PIT wage withholding amount that could not be verified based on the withholding information provided by the taxpayer and/or based on amounts reported to the California Employment Development Department (EDD) by the taxpayer’s employer.
+Of all change notices sent, 12 percent contained a PIT wage withholding adjustment.
+Taxpayers claimed a PIT wage withholding amount that could not be verified based on the withholding information provided by the taxpayer or based on amounts reported to the California Employment Development Department (EDD) by the taxpayer’s employer.

-The Tables in Appendix 2 display the number of adjustments for PIT returns by tax return type and filing method, and they include a definition of what typically caused each adjustment.
+The Tables in Appendix 2 display the number of adjustments for PIT returns by tax return type and filing method, and they include a description of what typically caused each adjustment.